harding/bitcoinops.github.io/_includes/specials/taproot/xx-ln-with-taproot.md

 to store all that data itself, and cannot rely on any kind of "archival" node.

-In conclusion:

-* The primary benefit of this is really the slightly lower onchain fees involved in a cooperative / mutual close.
-  Depending on exact design, it may also slightly lower the onchain fees involved in a unilateral close.
-* This provides a very small privacy bonus to unpublished channels, and an even smaller (possibly too tiny to be worth bothering with) privacy bonus to published channels.
-* Closing an existing pre-Taproot channel in order to reopen a Taproot "Lightning-onchain decorrelated" channel will require more fees than what you save above.
-  * If you do not pass the funds through a privacy-enhancing technology between closing the pre-Taproot channel and opening the Lightning-onchain decorrelated channel, then the privacy bonus is also pretty much lost --- blockchain explorers can guess that the destination Taproot address is really yet another Lightning channel.

 ---

 The actual funding transaction outpoint is